google/styleguide/pyguide.md

 Decorators are a special case of "top level code" - see [main](#s3.17-main) for more discussion.

-Never use `@staticmethod` unless forced to in order to integrate with an API defined in an existing library.
+Never use `staticmethod` unless forced to in order to integrate with an API defined in an existing library.
 Write a module level function instead.

-Use `@classmethod` only when writing a named constructor or a class-specific routine that modifies necessary global state such as a process-wide cache.
+Use `classmethod` only when writing a named constructor or a class-specific routine that modifies necessary global state such as a process-wide cache.

 <a id="s2.18-threading"></a>